Love-Kogasa/Cirno-Chat-V2.0/README.md

 Attention: Background image by keta

-This work is a second creation of the Oriental Project
+This work is a second creation of the Touhou Project

 This work is completely open source